KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 ### **Brief #4: Product Health Dashboard — Distinguishing Between Tactical and Strategic Problems**

-*   **Business Question:** Are our product problems chronic or acute?
+*   **Question:** Are our product problems chronic or acute?
 Are we fighting short-term fires (bugs) or are we facing a long-term, strategic challenge?
 *   **Analytical Approach:** Reviews were programmatically categorized based on keywords.
 The percentage of daily reviews falling into key problem categories was plotted over time.
 *   **Finding:** Chart 4 on the dashboard shows that while 'Bug Reports' and 'Performance' issues cause short-term spikes, **'Monetization'** is a chronic, persistent issue, consistently representing the largest share of daily complaints.
 *  This dashboard provides a strategic level view of product health.
 It differentiates between tactical problems that engineering can fix (a bug spike) and strategic problems rooted in the business model.
 The data shows that even if the app were perfectly bug-free and fast, there is a **fundamental, underlying dissatisfaction with the monetization strategy** that acts as a constant tax on user sentiment.